php-dev-br/laravel-doc-pt-br/urls.md

     use Illuminate\Support\Facades\URL;

     return URL::signedRoute('unsubscribe', ['user' => 1]);

-You may exclude the domain from the signed URL hash by providing the `absolute` argument to the `signedRoute` method:

-    return URL::signedRoute('unsubscribe', ['user' => 1], absolute: false);

 If you would like to generate a temporary signed route URL that expires after a specified amount of time, you may use the `temporarySignedRoute` method.
 When